cliquot22/lensIQ/README.md

 This software module is in beta test mode.
 There may be bugs and the functions may change if corrections or enhancements are required.
 Please send any comments about issues to the contact information below.

 # License
-Theia Technologies proprietary and confidential license Copyright 2023 Theia Technologies
+Theia Technologies proprietary license
+Copyright 2023 Theia Technologies
+Contact Theia Technologies for licensing options.

 # Contact information
 For more information contact: